 Some symptoms of a B12 deficiency include; fatigue, shortness of breath, constipation, and loss of feeling or a tingling sensation in the extremities.
 If you exhibit any of these symptoms, your doctor will likely send you for a blood test.

 Vitamin B12 is a difficult vitamin to get into your diet.
 It may sound odd, but many vegans have a B12 deficiency.

-A few ways to treat the deficiency is to introduce vitamin B12 fortified grains into your diet (which is especially helpful to vegans), a B12 multivitamin or supplement, or in extreme cases, a vitamin B12 regular injection may be needed.
+A few ways to treat the deficiency are to introduce vitamin B12 fortified grains into your diet (which is especially helpful to vegans), a B12 multivitamin or supplement, or in extreme cases, a vitamin B12 regular injection may be needed.

 Vitamin D Deficiency

 Recently, scientists have discovered a correlation between the sunshine vitamin and age-related macular degeneration.
 A vitamin D deficiency in older people with already declining vision has proven to worsen their conditions.

 Everyone needs vitamin D and getting it is as easy as spending 10 minutes out in the sun.
 A vitamin D deficiency will not affect the eyes of a younger person, but once your eyesight begins to decline due to age, you’ll need all the help you can get.
 Exposing your eyes to a little bit of sunshine will help slow down the process of age-related macular degeneration.

 You can also get your vitamin D from vitamin D supplements.
 You’re probably not going to want to go outside for even a second in the dead of winter.
 Supplements are a good alternative, and some supplements are even made to be stirred into your favorite drink.

 If you’re having vision trouble, see your eye doctor immediately.
 If you’re suffering from a deficiency, you’ll need to take a blood test to confirm.
 Once confirmed you can talk to your doctor about how to restore your vision.